damonallison/dotnet/README.md

 Microsoft's culture has shifted from the 90's "embrace, extend, extinguish" to embracing the spirit of OSS.
 From a development model, they are decades behind Java.
 From a language perspective, C# is slightly more advanced than Java (lambdas, linq, TPL async / await), but still C# remains mostly a Java clone.

+The changes made with what I'm calling this "new .NET" initiative revolve around opening up the ecosystem to better compete for engineering mindshare.

 * Development done in the open, on github.
 * Minimalist tools (VS Code) based on Electron, not "WPF" or another heavy MS UI toolchain.
 * Creating linux ports of Server products (e.g., SQL Server).